whage/thesis/thesis.md

 its second argument to be a function that takes an `Event` and returns nothing.
 Yet, when called, it accepts a function that takes a `MyMouseEvent`, a more specialized type (the compiler flag `strictFunctionTypes` must be turned off for this to work).
+The `listenEvent` function can call its `handler` function with an object of the base type `Event`, because that is how it was defined.
+An `Event` object will not have an `x` and `y` field so the supplied callback in the example will result in a runtime error in those cases.
+TypeScript allows code to be written that can not be proven to work correctly under all circumstances.
+Such circumstances might be rare in practice and it allows common Javascript patterns like the above example.

 ## Algebraic data types
 Algebraic data types are composite types: they are defined as a combination of other types.